coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

      Notation "x < y < z" := (lt x y /\ lt y z) (at level 70, y at next level).

      Check (0 < 1 /\ 1 < 2).

+   When several notations match the same subterm, or incomparable subterms of the term to print, the notation declared most recently is selected.
+Moreover, reimporting a library or module declares the notations of this library or module again.
+If the notation is in a scope (see :ref:`Scopes`), either the scope has to be opened or a delimiter has to exist in the scope for the notation to be usable.

 The Infix command
 ~~~~~~~~~~~~~~~~~~